 |A Ganz technical sketch.|

 If Hitler indeed shut down the Ganz operation in 1935, that would not have been unusual in Germany of the time.
 Ganz was Jewish, and sadly that was happening to more and more Jews in those days.
 The name "May Bug" of the Ganz car certainly sticks out to modern ears, but it is unclear if the VW Beetle ever was called "the Bug" until the hippie generation of the '60s.
 Sometimes there are just coincidences in life.

 |A Ganz drawing.|

-One could analogize it to the the development of the computer mouse.
-Many claim that Steve Jobs stole the mouse idea from Xerox for his Apple computer, which had a similar design in the mid-1970s and to which Jobs may have had access.
+One could analogize it to the development of the computer mouse.
+There are some people who claim that Steve Jobs stole the mouse idea from Xerox for his Apple computer (including Xerox), which had a similar design in the mid-1970s and to which Jobs may have had access.
 However, Jobs defenders will quickly point out that the origins of the mouse actually extend decades before Xerox as well.
 He simply perfected the idea, added a little something to it, and made it his own.
 That's how design works in the real world.